AdaCore/training_material/courses/rust_essentials/100_generics/03_generic_and_traits.rst

 "derive" Macro and Generics
 --------------

--  Derive maccro can be used on generic struct using standard traits
+-  :rust:`derive` macro can be used on generic struct using standard traits

    -  Can't be used on generic traits